 ARTIFICIAL INTELLIGENCE can help solve this problem by widely cross-referencing published scientific literature with alternative information sources less susceptible to bias, including theses, conference abstracts, unpublished data sets, public databanks and clinical trials.

 Blockchain holds the potential to further reduce bias in clinical trials with “smart contracts” to create a tamper-proof digital ledger for data collection.

 Challenge No. 3: The Increasing Complexity Of Clinical Trials For Chronic Diseases

 The CDC refers to chronic diseases as “common, costly and preventable.”
 At current estimates, chronic disease accounts for 86% of the annual U.S. $2.7 trillion annual health care expenditure, which makes them a high priority for drug development.

-However, chronic diseases have complex nonlinear predictive models, take years to develop, occur outside of structured health systems, involve habitual behavior and interact with social determinants of health such as urban planning and income.
-The CDC estimates that the majority of chronic diseases are due to four modifiable risk behaviors: inactivity, inadequate nutrition and alcohol/tobacco use.
+However, chronic diseases have complex nonlinear predictive models, take years to develop, occur outside of structured health systems, involve habitual behaviour and interact with social determinants of health such as urban planning and income.
+The CDC estimates that the majority of chronic diseases are due to four modifiable risk behaviours: inactivity, inadequate nutrition and alcohol/tobacco use.
 All these factors have to be minimized in clinical trials for drug efficacy, and this leads to higher costs.

 One of the best hopes for chronic disease management is Artificial Intelligence because it can structure big data from everyday life outside of the clinic, which is where most chronic diseases occur.
 As an example, Artificial Intelligence has been recommended to incorporate data from wearables and smartphones into clinical trials.